xmos/lib_src/README.rst

 Known issues
 ************

-  * Synchronous fixed factor of 3 and 3/2 downsample and oversample functions for voice applications optimized for the XS3 Vector Processing Unit currently overflow rather than saturate in cases where a full scale input causes a perturbation above full scale at the output.
+  * Synchronous fixed factor of 3 and 3/2 downsample and oversample functions for voice applications optimised for the XS3 Vector Processing Unit currently overflow rather than saturate in cases where a full scale input causes a perturbation above full scale at the output.
-    To avoid this scenario, please ensure that the input amplitude is always 3.5 dB below full scale.
+    To avoid this scenario, ensure that the input amplitude is always 3.5 dB below full scale.
-    The overflow behavior of these SRC components will be replaced by saturating behavior (to match all other SRC components) in a future release.

 ****************
 Development repo